-- 1 To develop skills for communication and team approach.
-(Palliative Care Team) - 2 To develop skills in terms of assessment and management of various cancer symptoms.
+Goals/outline: 1 To develop skills for communication and team approach.
+(Palliative Care Team) 2 To develop skills in terms of assessment and management of various cancer symptoms.

-To have an knowledge of scientific findings and practice specialized research techniques for this area.
+Goals/outline: To have an knowledge of scientific findings and practice specialized research techniques for this area.
+Available programs:

-Animal experiment: every day Ask the corresponding person
+Animal experiment : none Ask the corresponding person